Recipe: Fermented Jalapeño Hot Sauce

 In a large mixing bowl, combine jalapeños, carrot, onion and garlic cloves.
 Sprinkle with salt and celery seed and toss until well combined.

 Pack the vegetables into your fermentation jar.
-Add fermentation weight and pour in water to cover, vegetables should be fully submerged.
+Add fermentation weight and pour in water to cover, vegetables should be fully submerged (Questions about fermentation weights?
+Check out our Fermentation Weight Guide).

 Top with lid and airlock (Need help?
 Check out our How to Assemble Airlock Video).
 Let ferment for 1-2 weeks at room temperature out of direct sunlight.
 Blend in batches with fresh lime juice.
 Hot sauce will keep refrigerated for at least 2 months.